Kendama: Contemporary culture

 Kendama has increased in popularity since its initial evolution in Japan.
 During the 2000s, kendama surged in popularity outside Japan, which influenced the creation of the first kendama companies in foreign countries.

 The first kendama company in the United States was Kendama USA in 2006.
-They began to promote kendama in North America and were able to reach the winter sports, bmx, and rollerblading communities.
-Since its founding, Kendama USA has spread kendama worldwide and continues to do so.
+They began to promote kendama in North America and were able to reach the winter sports, BMX, and rollerblading communities.

-In 2010, the company Sweets Kendamas was founded in the USA in Minnesota by Matt "Sweets" Jorgenson.
-Sweets Kendamas' mission is to "Spread Kendama Love," and they also have done that over the years.

-As for the European kendama scene, some kendama companies that emerged in the late 2000s were Kendama Europe in 2008.
-Kendama Europe's first competition model kendama came out in 2011, and they have worked to spread kendama throughout Germany by attending the Nuremberg-Germany toy fair.
-Another company that emerged in the late 2000s was KROM Kendama from Denmark in 2010.
+In the European Kendama scene, Kendama Europe — founded in 2008 — was the pioneering company of the late 2000s.
+The company released its first competition model in 2011 and contributed to the spread of Kendama across Europe and beyond by hosting Kendama events and attending the International Toy Fair in Nuremberg, the world’s largest toy fair.

 Almost every kendama company has a team of sponsored players to help promote their brands.
 Sponsored players range in age and location around the world.

-The kendama community connects through social media platforms such as Instagram, Youtube, Facebook, Tiktok, Twitch and Twitter.
+The kendama community connects through social media platforms such as Instagram, YouTube, Facebook, TikTok, Twitch and Twitter.